poncey/PreAntiCoV/README.md

 ## Requirements

-We have already integrate the environment in `env.py`. execute `conda create -f env.yml` to install packages required in a new created `AMPrediction` conda env.
+We have already integrate the environment in `env.yml`. execute `conda create -f env.yml` to install packages required in a new created `AMPrediction` conda env.

-Enter the enviornment with `conda activate PreAntiCoV`.
+Enter the enviornment with `conda activate AMPrediction`.

 ## Steps for constructing classifiers